Friday79/math_game/README.md

 - JS

   ### Version use
-  The version use was gitpod which was then push to github repository, with Repo name of Math_Game
+  The version use was gitpod which was then push to github repository, with Repo name of friday79/Math_Game

+  Font Google was use to inport font to the css

+  font awesome was use to inport icon to the site

   Git commands were used throughout the development to push the code to the remote repository.
 The following git commands were used:

 1. git add . to add the files to the staging area before being committed.